CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/lab02-gettingstarted.md

 3. **Custom RBAC:** Role-Based Access Control refers to the ability to create tailored roles with specific permissions to meet the unique needs of your organization.
 Unlike built-in roles that come with predefined permissions, custom RBAC roles allow you to define exactly what actions a user or group can perform on Azure resources.

-## Exercise 2: Manage Governance via Azure Policy
+## Lab 1b: Manage Governance via Azure Policy

 1. **Tagging and Policy Enforcement:** Create and assign tags to resources for better metadata management and reporting and enforce mandatory tagging on new resources using Azure Policy to ensure compliance.